A Simple, Hearty Shakshuka Recipe With Brain-Supporting Ingredients

 - Add garlic and paprika, and cook, stirring, for 30 seconds.

-- Add tomatoes, red pepper, salt, and veggies+.
+- Add tomatoes, roasted pepper, salt, and veggies+.
 Cook, stirring, for 2 minutes.
 Stir in baby kale.

 - Make little divots with a spoon and crack eggs into them (so eggs stay relatively contained).
 Cover the pan and reduce heat to medium-low.
 Cook for 5 to 7 minutes until egg whites have set but yolk is still runny.

-- Sprinkle with chili flakes and serve with toast, pita, or quinoa.
+- Sprinkle with red pepper flakes, if using, and serve with toast, pita, or quinoa.

 Abby Moore is an editorial operations manager at mindbodygreen.
 She earned a B.A. in Journalism from The University of Texas at Austin and has previously written for Tribeza magazine.
 She has covered topics ranging from regenerative agriculture to celebrity entrepreneurship.
 Moore worked on the copywriting and marketing team at Siete Family Foods before moving to New York.